 For Brides-To-Be, This Is Shivangi’s Advice

-“To all future brides-to-be, if you have got 3-5 months before your big day, just utilize this time in planning, discussions, and search.
+“To all future brides-to-be, if you have got 3-5 months before your big day, just utilize this time in planning, discussions, and searching.
 I finalized a wedding planner from one of the wedding planning websites.
-It included all necessary checkpoints that a bride would really need to do.
+It included all the necessary checkpoints that a bride would really need to do.
 First of all, check which weather your wedding is happening.
 For example, I wanted a winter wedding because in winter you have the choice to go for an indoor as well as an outdoor wedding.
 Once suitable weather is decided, zero in on the decoration according to it.
 It will help you a lot in terms of deciding menu, sitting arrangements and of course, outfits.
 Believe me, I even chose the muhurat for my wedding.
 Daylight ceremonies look beautiful and colorful that’s why I took the decision for the day pheras.”

 “Now the next thing is to decide on the themes.
 Start your search event-wise.
-What theme would you want for your wedding ceremonies, then search for outfit inspiration from the internet, and then finally go for colors?
+What theme would you want for your wedding ceremonies, then search for outfit inspiration from the internet, and then finally go for colors.
 At my wedding, I took care of traditional functions while deciding on the theme as well as outfits.
 That’s why I chose a South Indian theme for Haldi and Ganesh Poojan, a Rajasthani theme for engagement because we are Rajputs.”

 “The major thing that every bride should do is financial planning.
 Just create sections like cosmetics, outfits, makeup, mehendi, footwear, etc, and on every purchase write down the expenses you did on each section.
 This will help you in managing your accounts and will control your expenses.
 Make a list of your daily routine essentials that you will need in your sasural.
 This way you will not even forget a pin.
 Pre-prepare your document folder for the marriage certificate.
 Because after the wedding everything looks so chaotic that there are higher chances of memory loss.
 Lol!”